David Platt proposes the following definition for the term unreached:

 They practice a primarily Shamanistic religion called Burkhanism.
-There is a preoccupation with the spirit world, and monks and lamas are called upon to alleviate evil spirits through divination and oracles, sorcery, mediums, and astrology.
+They are preoccupied with the spirit world.
+Also, they call upon monks and lamas to alleviate evil spirits through divination and oracles, sorcery, mediums, and astrology.
 Ways to obtain merit involve spinning prayer wheels, reciting mantras, and daily walks around shrines.
-In a Tibetan Buddhist “scapegoat ritual,” the sins and misfortunes of one individual or community are placed upon an image of dough, which is then thrown away in some wild or uninhabited area.
-Occasionally a domestic animal (often a goat) is selected, symbolically laden with guilt, and sent out to be killed by whoever finds it.
-This analogy is a cultural bridge that can be used to introduce the Lamb of God who takes away the sins of the world.
+In a Tibetan Buddhist “scapegoat ritual,” the sins and misfortunes of one individual or community are placed upon an image of dough.
+They then throw it away in some wild or uninhabited area.
+Occasionally they choose a domestic animal (often a goat), symbolically laden with guilt.
+They send it out destined to die.
+We can use this analogy as a cultural bridge that introduces the Lamb of God who takes away the sins of the world.

 What Are Their Needs?

 There is a desperate need for a current, up to date translation of the New Testament in the Buriat language.
-The Gospel books of John and Mark are waiting to be printed.
-There is only one known church among the Buryat.
+They are waiting for the printing of the Gospel books of John and Mark.
+Only one known church exists among the Buryat.
 So many more need to know that God loves them.

 –This information is used by permission of Joshua Project.